 Symptoms of Low Engine Oil

 Maintaining proper oil levels is necessary for keeping a healthy engine.
-At Boardwalk Honda, we want drivers in the Atlantic City and Egg Harbor areas to know what to look for when they're running low on engine oil.
+At Boardwalk Honda, we want drivers in the Atlantic City and Egg Harbor areas to know what to look for when they’re running low on engine oil.
+Check out these signs that you’re running low on engine oil:

 Read more to learn how you can take good care of your engine and what you can do to make sure your engine oil never runs out!